 The demand for, and pricing of, our Bitcoin mining machines is determined primarily by the expected economic return of Bitcoin mining activities, which in turn is significantly affected by expectations with respect to the Bitcoin price, among other factors.
 The price of Bitcoin has experienced significant fluctuations over its short existence and may continue to fluctuate significantly in the future.
 Bitcoin prices ranged from approximately US\$14,166 per coin as of December 31, 2017 to approximately US\$3,792 per coin as of December 31, 2018, according to Blockchain.info.
 According to the same source, the Bitcoin price climbed to US\$10,769 as of June 30, 2019.
-The decrease in the Bitcoin price during the second half of 2018 resulted in a material decrease in our sales volume and in the average selling price of our Bitcoin mining machines during the same period.
-We expect our results of operations to continue to be affected by the Bitcoin price, as 99.6% and 99.7% of our revenue were from sales of our Bitcoin mining machines and other Bitcoin mining machine parts and accessories in 2017 and 2018, respectively.
+The decrease in the Bitcoin price in 2018 resulted in a material decrease in our sales volume and in the average selling price of our Bitcoin mining machines.
+As the Bitcoin price only started to recover in the second quarter of 2019 and our operations generally lag behind the increase of Bitcoin price, our revenue for the six months ended June 30, 2019 also decreased by 85.2% from the six months ended June 30, 2018.
+We expect our results of operations to continue to be affected by the Bitcoin price, as 99.6%, 99.7% and 99.4% of our revenue were from sales of our Bitcoin mining machines and other Bitcoin mining machine parts and accessories in 2017, 2018 and the six months ended June 30, 2019, respectively.
 Any future significant reductions in the price of Bitcoin will likely have a material and adverse effect on our results of operations and financial condition.
 We cannot assure you that the Bitcoin price will remain high enough to sustain the demand for our Bitcoin mining machines or that the Bitcoin price will not decline significantly in the future.
+Furthermore, fluctuations in the Bitcoin price can have an immediate impact on the trading price of our ADSs even before our financial performance is affected, if at all.